 Our campus sustainability plan project provides staff support to the VLS Campus Sustainability Committee.
-On November 26th, 2012 Vermont Law School President and Dean, Marc Mihaly signed the American College & University Presidents’ Climate Commitment.
+On November 26th, 2012 Vermont Law School's President and Dean signed the American College & University Presidents’ Climate Commitment.
 As a signatory of this commitment, Vermont Law School is now taking necessary steps to implement a comprehensive plan towards climate neutrality.
-To develop this plan, Dean Mihaly has established a Campus Sustainability Committee and retained the Institute for Energy and the Environment to assist the committee in developing the Law School’s first Campus Sustainability Plan.
+To develop this plan, VLS has established a Campus Sustainability Committee and retained the Institute for Energy and the Environment to assist the committee to develop and implement the Law School’s Campus Sustainability Plan.
 In addition to providing support to the committee an IEE faculty member and a student research associate are members of the committee, along with representatives from Buildings and Grounds, the Campus Greening Committee, and the Office for Institutional Advancement.
 The committee has developed procedures for the VLS Green Revolving Loan Fund and approved building efficiency, solar energy, and electric vehicle charging projects which are all at various stages of implementation.

 Campus Sustainability Plan Progress